 16print("state update:", state_update)

-2contains email: FalseUsing an LLM to decide the next step when a simple if/else or regex would suffice increases cost and reduces reliability.
-A good rule: use deterministic routing for rules you can write down, and use LLM-based routing only when the classification genuinely requires language understanding.
+2contains owner email: FalseUsing an LLM to decide the next step when a simple if/else or regex would suffice increases cost and reduces reliability.
+Use deterministic routing for rules you can write down, and use LLM-based routing only when the classification genuinely requires language understanding.

 To check your understanding, try this small design exercise: